 How to Pack for Backpacking

 Choosing what to take in your backpacking setup is a matter of experience and knowledge.
-I’m a strong supporter of the notion that this simply takes practice.
+I’m a strong supporter of the notion that this simply takes practice and trial and error based on the experience of what works for you and what does not.

-The first time you take off, you’re going to take some stuff you later regret and you’re going to buy some stuff that you never really needed.
+The first time you take off, you’re going to take some bits with you that later you will regret and you’re going to buy some stuff that you never really needed.
 The next time around, you’ll do a better job.
-Travelling is simply a matter of levelling up.
+Traveling and backpacking are simply a matter of leveling up.

 There are two questions you’ve got to ask yourself:

 Specifically, the climate is something to consider.
 Taking a down jacket to Sri Lanka is just downright stupid unless you’re planning on hitchhiking in the back of refrigerator trucks.
-Consider the climate of where you’re going and wherever you’re planning on going after (assuming you have plans, you dirty gypsy you) but also remember that you can buy clothes pretty much anywhere in the world.
+If you plan on going hiking in the Himalayas, the Andes, or in Pakistan, well you should pack for such an environment.

-Hiking means needing good shoes.
+Hiking means needing a good pair of hiking boots.
 Meditating on mountaintops calls for a good down jacket.
-If you’re travelling to ‘find yourself’, maybe pack a mirror and definitely remember to bring “yourself” provided it fits inside your limited human form.
+If you’re traveling or hiking long-distance to ‘find yourself’, maybe pack a mirror.

-Not all ‘must have’ backpacking gear is so must have.
+Not all ‘must have’ backpacking gear is so must-have.
 Be wise, be resourceful, and keep it light.
 Your shoulders will thank you in the long-run.
+The key is dialing in what your needs are and slowly acquiring your backpacking kit to meet a wide range of needs, climates, and adventure scenarios.

 The Best Backpacking Gear Mega-Roundup: A Buyer’s Guide